 1977: The title track from the Eagles’ fifth studio album Hotel California was released.
 In May, it became the band’s fourth single to top the Billboard Hot 100.

 1980: English electronic group Orchestral Manoeuvres in the Dark released their self-titled debut album.

 1989: At the 31st Grammy Awards, the “Best Hard Rock/Metal Performance Vocal or Instrumental” category was introduced.
 Jethro Tull won for their sixteenth studio album, “Crest of a Knave,” beating out Metallica, Iggy Pop, Jane’s Addiction, and AC/DC.
-The National Academy of Recording Arts and Sciences was widely criticized and in response, separated the genres creating the categories Best Hard Rock Performance and Best Metal Performance.
+The National Academy of Recording Arts and Sciences was widely criticized, and in response, separated the genres, creating categories for Best Hard Rock Performance and Best Metal Performance.

 1993: Radiohead released their debut album, Pablo Honey.
 The LP reached #22 on the UK chart.